-According to the Law on Social Insurance No. 58/2014/ QH13, Article 42, employees are entitled to the labour accident regime will be covered a lump-sum allowance and monthly allowance based on the reduced working capacity and paid by the Social Insurance Fund.
+According to Law on occupational safety and hygiene No. 84/2015/QH13, Article 38, employees are entitled to be covered under the labour accident regime and will be covered for a lump-sum allowance and monthly allowance by the Social Insurance Fund based on the working capacity decrease.

-Employees with occupational accidents and disease not due to the fault of the employee and reduced working capacity from 5% or more shall be compensated by the employer at the following rate:
+An employee with occupational accidents and disease not due to the fault of the employee and reduced working capacity from 5% or more shall be compensated by the employer at the following rates:

-a.
-At least equal to 1.5 month' salary under the labor contract if the employee is reduced from 5.0% to 10% of his working capacity and then every 1.0% increase, an addition of 0.4 months of salary under the labor contract if reduced working capacity is from 11% to 80%;
+a) At least equal to 1.5 month's salary under the labor contract if the employee is reduced from 5.0% to 10% of his working capacity and then every 1.0% increase, an addition of 0.4 months of salary under the labor contract if reduced working capacity from 11% to 80%;

-b.
-At least 30 months' salary under labor contract for the employee reduced his working capacity from 81% or more or for the death of the employee's relative from the occupational accidents.
+b) At least 30 months' salary under labor contract for an employee who suffers reduced working capacity from 81% or more or for the death of the employee from occupational accidents.

-Where due to the fault of the employee, he also receives an allowance of an amount at least equal to 40% of the rate prescribed in Clause 3 of this Article.
+Where due to the fault of the employee, he also receives an allowance of an amount at least equal to 40% of the rate prescribed above.